 - Allows you to enable the services at build time

-Pre-built language runtime container images
+Pre-built language runtime container images for developers

-In addition to the base images which allow you to install languages, UBI provides developers pre-built images to consume a number of language runtimes.
+In addition to the base images allowing you to install languages, UBI provides developers pre-built images to consume a number of language runtimes.
 In many instances, developers can just consume an image and start working on the application they are building.
+For a full list of pre-built runtime container images, check out Red Hat Ecosystem Catalog.

 RHEL is the foundation

-- A performance engineering team, charged with updating and maintaining fundamental libraries like glibc and OpenSSL, as well as language runtimes like Python and Ruby, designed to provide robust performance and work reliably with the workloads you choose to containerize.
+- A performance engineering team, charged with updating and maintaining fundamental libraries like glibc and OpenSSL, as well as language runtimes like Python and Ruby, designed to provide robust performance and work reliably with the workloads you choose to containerize

-- A product security team dedicated to making sure the same libraries and languages receive timely security fixes, measured by an associated Container Health Index grade.
+- A product security team dedicated to making sure the same libraries and languages receive timely security fixes, measured by an associated Container Health Index grade

-- Product management and engineering teams dedicated to adding new features and driving a long life cycle which is designed to give you confidence in an investment to build on top of it.
+- Product management and engineering teams dedicated to adding new features and driving a long life cycle which is designed to give you confidence in an investment to build on top of it

-RHEL is subscription-based, meaning your organization doesn’t have to shell out for licenses per release or for support on top of those license fees.
-When you subscribe to RHEL, you’re entitled to run any of the current versions of RHEL.
+RHEL is subscription-based, so your organization doesn’t have to shell out for licenses per release or for support on top of those license fees.
+When you subscribe to RHEL, you're entitled to run any of the current versions of RHEL.
 This includes access to Red Hat support and the goodness of a more secure, hardened and trusted Linux operating system.
 While RHEL serves as a great host and image for containers, many developers need to support a wider range of use cases, some of which may be outside of the supported scenarios.
 That’s where UBI comes into play.

 Containers encapsulate a lightweight operating system user space in a new packaging format, and Red Hat is the enterprise-grade Linux operating system leader.
 UBI is designed to set a new industry standard for container development by making enterprise-grade containers available to independent software vendors (ISVs), customers and open source communities.

-In particular, ISVs can standardize on a single, trusted foundation for their containerized applications, including Kubernetes Operators.
-ISVs using UBI can take advantage of Red Hat Container Certification for continuous verification of software deployed on a Red Hat platform like OpenShift.
+In particular, ISVs can standardize on a single, trusted foundation for their containerized applications, including Kubernetes operators.
+ISVs using UBI can take advantage of Red Hat container certification for continuous verification of software deployed on a Red Hat platform like OpenShift.

 UBI ON A THIRD-PARTY OCI-COMPLIANT PLATFORM | +RED HAT PLATFORM | +CERTIFICATION | |